Holiday giveaway brings hope to Tremé amid immigration fears

 “It’s hard to speak on what I’ve never lived.”

-When asked what message they’d send to Latino neighbors too fearful to attend, Vanderhorst paused.
+When asked what message he’d send to Latino neighbors too fearful to attend, Vanderhorst paused.

 “I can’t pretend to know what they’re going through,” he said honestly.
 “I’ve never walked in their shoes.”

-McNeely stepped in to broaden the message: “What we can say is that we’re here to help any family in need.
+McNeely stepped in with his perspective: “What we can say is that we’re here to help any family in need.
 If you come out, we’re going to serve you with dignity and care.
 We want every part of our New Orleans community to feel seen and supported.”

 Moving Forward Through Holiday Uncertainty

-He added that events like this are a reminder that the city’s strength comes from how it cares for its people …all of its people.
+Events like this are a reminder that the city’s strength comes from how it cares for its people, all of its people, McNeely said.
 “We hope families feel safety.
 And we want them to know: we’re here for the entire New Orleans community, every single day.”

 Second row, from left: Rodrick “Scubble” Davis, Sr., King Scubble with DeLance Vanderhorst and Jamar McNeely, and members of Sigma Gamma Rho Sorority Inc.